petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/tagging-content-and-managing-tags.md

    1. Check the box next to the tags you want to merge and click *Merge* (![Merge](../../images/icon-merge.png)).

-   1. Select the tag where you want to merge in the *Into This Tag* dropdown menu.
+   1. Select the tag where you want to merge in the *Into This Tag* drop-down menu.

    1. Click *Save*.